Hair Loss News of the Month

 — A very busy month for Aclaris Therapeutics.
-First the company updated its product pipeline page and added photos for each dermatological condition that the company’s various products are supposed to treat.
+First the company updated its product pipeline page and added photos for each dermatological condition.
 Then they filed for Investigational New Drug Application (IND) for their oral alopecia areata product ATI-50001 with the US FDA.
-Then, on November 15th the company announced positive results for its topical seborrheic keratosis product (A-101) phase 3 clinical trials (webcast here); and finally, on November 16th the company announced a public offering of its common stock.
-If successful, the funds raised from this offering will partly be used towards research and trials for Aclaris’ JAK inhibitor products.
+Then, on November 15th the company announced positive results for its topical seborrheic keratosis product (A-101) phase 3 clinical trials.
+And finally, the company announced a public offering of its common stock.
+The funds raised from this offering will partly be used towards research and trials for Aclaris’ JAK inhibitor products.

 — In the past month, HairClone has added the well known Dr. Russell Knudsen, Dr. Robert Leonard and others to their clinic partner team.